cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

 # A Simpler Way to Call Java Methods with JavaScript (Experimental)

+> WARNING: After v3.6.0, `jsb` module is about to be deprecated, APIs will be moved to the `native` module of namespace `cc`.

 ## Background

 Prior to v3.4.0, the reflection mechanism in [Using JavaScript to Call Java](./java-reflection.md) static methods, not only needed to strictly declare package names and function signatures, but also needed to strictly check the number of parameters to ensure proper operation, which was a complicated step.